 - Site Map/RSS Feeds

 FTP is a very insecure protocol because all passwords and all data are transferred in clear text.
 By using TLS, the whole communication can be encrypted, thus making FTP much more secure.
-This article explains how to set up ProFTPd with TLS on an Ubuntu 11.04 server.
+This article explains how to configure PureFTPd to accept TLS sessions on a CentOS 6.2 server.

-Setting Up ProFTPd + TLS On Debian Squeeze
+Setting Up ProFTPd + TLS On Ubuntu 11.10 (Oneiric Ocelot)

 FTP is a very insecure protocol because all passwords and all data are transferred in clear text.
 By using TLS, the whole communication can be encrypted, thus making FTP much more secure.
-This article explains how to set up ProFTPd with TLS on a Debian Squeeze server.
+This article explains how to set up ProFTPd with TLS on an Ubuntu 11.10 server.

 "Facebook" is a registered trademark of Facebook, Inc. All rights reserved.